xuankimtran/docs-1/pages/katalon-analytics/docs/kt-release.md

 >
 > After linking the Test Runs to a Release, these Test Runs are shown under the **Release** section on your Jira page.

-### Relink Test Runs to a Release
+### Link Test Runs to a different Release

-If a Test Run has already been linked to a Release before, the Release linking that Test Run displays as below (e.g., Release **8.0**).
+If you have already linked a Test Run to a Release, the **Test Run: #** page displays as below.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-june-releases/test-run-already-linked-to-a-release.png" width="" height="">

+For example, **Test Run: #1234** has already been linked to Release **8.0**.

-You can relink the Test Run to a new Release by clicking on the button next to the current Release (e.g., next to **8.0**).
+You can link this Test Run to a different Release by clicking on the button next to the current Release (next to **8.0**).

-After clicking the button, the scrolldown menu appears as below.
+The scrolldown menu appears as below.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-june-releases/test-run-already-linked-scrolldown-menu.png" width="" height="">

-Select the Release you want to relink.
+Select the new Release you want to link.

+> Notes:
+>
+> You can also unlink a Test Run by selecting the **Clear this release** option.